-At number 1 for a three-week period at that point, Del Shannon’s Runaway remains one of the most memorable rock’n’roll and pop songs of the early-60s.
+At number 1 for a three-week period during the cool, cloudy summer of 1961, Del Shannon’s Runaway remains one of the most memorable rock’n’roll and pop songs of the early-60s.
 Key elements of the track, namely Shannon’s tortured falsetto and the sound of Max Crook’s Musitron, became very influential, which makes the singer-songwriter’s mental issues and eventual suicide all the more tragic.

 The origins of Runaway are unclear.
 Del Shannon once claimed it came about fairly instantly during a jam session on stage, but another version of events tells of unhappy initial recording sessions that resulted in Shannon and Crook being told to remake an earlier track known as Little Runaway, and to give the Musitron a place to shine during the new version.

 Runaway starts off like any other rock’n’roll song, but the lyrics go deeper.
 Shannon’s sadness seems genuine, and his later reported problems suggest he was a tortured soul all his life, rather than one of the stereotypical handsome, clean-cut teen stars of the time.
 When he hits the falsetto on the chorus (Shannon claimed inspiration from Jimmy Jones, who had hit number 1 with Good Timin’ a year previous), he sounds genuinely pained, but it also adds energy to the song.
 And then when the Musitron takes over the instrumental break, we’re in uncharted territory.
 It may sound somewhat weedy now, but there’s an eeriness to it that resonates, as well as a sprightliness.
 A strange combination, but it’s definitely the highlight, and producers like Joe Meek were listening intently.